crweiner/hacktoberfest-swag-list/README.md

 #### **Hasura** (Stickers, T-shirt)

 - **Requirements**:
-  - 1+ merged PR with the label hacktoberfest: T-shirt
+  - 1+ merged PR with the label hacktoberfest: T-shirt/Mask/Pin
   - 1+ merged PR with a small fix, such as typo: Stickers
 - **Swag**: T-shirt, stickers
 - **How to sign up**: Submit a PR to any of the following repositories: